We want to help chemistry teachers

 We paid a lot attention to make sure we follow standard operation procedures in each demonstration.
 Below is a sample video of separating salt from water via evaporation.

-Above are just four examples from about 200 videos we created for chemistry teachers (download a complete video list).
-We are working on a way to deliver this resource to teachers.
+Above are just four examples from over 200 videos we created for chemistry teachers (download a complete video list).
+We are going to deliver this resource to teachers in the fall semester of 2018.
 If you are a teacher, we would love to hear your thoughts on the film worksheets and our chemical reaction resource.
-If you are a publisher that can help us bring this resource to more teachers, please contact us.
-If you are a sponsor that could help us make this resource free to all teachers, please do contact us.